jam9120/BLE-Security-Dashboard-/README.md

 ## Roadmap

 The overall development direction is documented in [ROADMAP.md](ROADMAP.md).
 It outlines upcoming work such as sensor integration, machine learning models and deployment improvements.

+---

+## About

+Maintained by [jam9120](https://github.com/jam9120).
+Contributions and feedback are welcome.